mmadrid509/Foundation-Information/README.md

 # How 2 self-host

 Small thing, respect the license.

+Hey, the code uses discord.js, and node.js.
+So install those first.

 First things first: Download this code as a ZIPPED File, and get something like Visual Studio Code.